 Every person with ADHD should have a TREATMENT PLAN, not just a treatment.
-I liken treatment plans to a safety net.
+I liken treatment plans to safety nets.
 If you simply give a child medication, that’s a safety net with one rope.
 Likewise, some ropes aren’t made with the strongest of fibers.
 Reading books is a rope but it’s not a strong rope.
-For example, it’s good to read about Diabetes when you’re diagnosed but it’s a minor (if reassuring and educational) part of a treatment plan.
+For example, it’s good to read about Diabetes when you’re diagnosed, but it’s a minor (if reassuring and educational) part of a treatment plan.
 It adds insight but not action.
-The more action we take, as parents, the more strong ropes in our child’s safety net.
+The more action we take, as parents, the greater the number of strong ropes in our child’s safety net.

 ADHD in families

 And what about the child with ADHD whose behavior or unmanaged emotions are cramping everyone’s style and creating resentment within the family?
-He may, in turn, resent his family who may treat him like “the outsider” or the “disordered one.”
+He/She may, in turn, resent the family who may treat him/her like “the outsider” or the “disordered one.”
 And, not surprisingly, there may be academic or learning struggles, communication glitches, and behavioral conflicts, all informed and altered by the ADHD.
 (I’m a Positive Discipline trainer and even that doesn’t meet the needs of ADHD kids without some alterations).

 What can ADHD coaching do for these kids and families?

 What I offer individuals and families is a sounding board, a support system, and a tool kit of strategies.
 There’s no way someone can do that for themselves – not even me!
-I can’t imagine having big dreams + ADHD but not having a coach.
-All people with big dreams – with or without ADHD – very often have a coach or a consultant helping them.
+I can’t imagine having big dreams + ADHD, but not having a coach.
+All people with big dreams – with or without ADHD – very often have a coach or an advisor helping them.

 First of all, if we have ADHD ourselves, it is challenging to sort through our own thoughts to get to the right solution.
 One of the things about ADHD is that we hear EVERY POSSIBLE solution, good AND bad.
 That makes it hard to discern the right one.
 Also, we’re partial observers at best.
 A coach is impartial and has years of experience behind her to help make your decisions or next steps so much easier.